Download ArtLens for Android (4.0.3 and up)

 - Ear buds are available for purchase in the museum store for $2.95.

-Don't have an iPad?
+Don't have a device?

 The museum has iPads available for rental at the desk located inside Gallery One, near the Collection Wall.
 The rental fee is $5 per iPad.
 We will hold your valid driver's license or student ID until return.

-The iPad is not required to experience many aspects of Gallery One.
+An iPad, iPhone, or Android device is not required to experience many aspects of Gallery One.

 Reproduction, including downloading of works by Pierre Bonnard, Georges Braque, Carlo Bugatti, Salvador Dali, Andre Derain, Otto Dix, Rene Lalique, Suzanne Lalique, Lee Krasner, Jacob Lawrence, Charles Loupot, Man Ray, Reginald Marsh, Henri Matisse, Barnett Newman, Pablo Picasso, Marc Rothko, Yves Tanguy, Kay Sage, Andy Warhol, and Wilfred Zogbaum is prohibited by copyright laws and international conventions without the express written permission of Artists Rights Society (ARS), New York.